rust-lang/rust/doc/tutorial.md

 ~~~

 These farm animal functions have a new keyword, `pub`, attached to
 them.
-This is a visibility modifier that allows item to be accessed
-outside of the module in which they are declared, using `::`, as in
+The `pub` keyword modifies an item's visibility, making it
+visible outside its containing module.
+An expression with `::`, like
+`farm::chicken`, can name an item outside of its containing
-`farm::chicken`.
-Items, like `fn`, `struct`, etc. are private by
+module.
+Items, such as those declared with `fn`, `struct`, `enum`,
-default.
+`type`, or `const`, are module-private by default.

 Visibility restrictions in Rust exist only at module boundaries.
 This
-is quite different from most object-oriented languages that also enforce
+is quite different from most object-oriented languages that also
-restrictions on objects themselves.
-That's not to say that Rust doesn't
+enforce restrictions on objects themselves.
+That's not to say that
-support encapsulation - both struct fields and methods can be private -
+Rust doesn't support encapsulation: both struct fields and methods can
-but it is at the module level, not the class level.
-Note that fields
+be private.
+But this encapsulation is at the module level, not the
-and methods are _public_ by default.
+struct level.
+Note that fields and methods are _public_ by default.

 ~~~
 mod farm {